BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 > Make sure your custom armor doesn't already have weights.
 **Delete all the weights from your custom armor before proceeding.**
 > ![9_deleting_weights.png](/weight_painting_armor_tutorial/9_deleting_weights.png)
+ㅤ
+Make also sure that your custom armor has all its modifiers applied.
 {.is-warning}

 - **Select the vanilla armor and then your custom armor**.
 They must both be selected at the same time, and you must select your custom armor second.